cristian-caloghera/homelab/README.md

 # homelab

-a homelab setup

-## Some impressions

-Highlights:
+A Homelab setup with the following highlights:
  - per room climate monitoring
  - outside climate
- - heating system details - helps with optimizing costs
+ - heating, electricity (and water soon) consumption
+ - image and documents hosting and backups
  - home lab infrastructure and services logs

+## Some impressions

-Because in this case some pictures really tell more than words:
+Because in this case some pictures (click for larger version) really do tell more than words:

 <table>
   <tr>